| Stretch: |

 The section from Weitchpec to the ocean can be seen by jetboat;

-tours start at the mouth of the river near Requa.
+tours start at the mouth of the river near Requa on highway 101.

 - mile